AxelSanchez25/AxelSanchez25/README.md

 - 👋 Hi, I’m @AxelSanchez25
 - 👀 I’m interested in ... becoming a full stack programmer.
 - 🌱 I’m currently learning ...
 HTML, CSS, JS, .NET
 - 💞️ I’m looking to collaborate on ...
-News proyect
+New proyects
 - 📫 How to reach me ... sanchez_axel7

 <!---